PrettyTable tutorial

-PrettyTable tutorial shows how to use Python PrettyTable module to generate ASCII tables in Python.
-In this tutorial we use the PTable module, which is a fork of the original PrettyTable library.
+In this article we show how to use Python PrettyTable module to generate ASCII tables in Python.
+In this article we use the PTable module, which is a fork of the original PrettyTable library.

 PrettyTable